-Dinsmore Island – Dinsmore Island was located in the Middle Arm off the southeast corner of Sea Island.
+Dinsmore Island – Dinsmore Island, also known as Brough Island, was located in the Middle Arm off the southeast corner of Sea Island.
 It was named for pioneer John Dinsmore who farmed the island and was an owner of the Dinsmore Island Cannery.
 The cannery was built in 1894 and was demolished in 1913.
 The Island was farmed for many years by several owners but by 1952 had become a part of Sea Island due to infilling of the channel.
 The name is remembered in the Dinsmore Bridge which connects Lulu Island to Sea Island via Gilbert Road, the north end of which sets down on the former island.

 Pheasant Island – Pheasant Island was a small island which was just off the north end of Dinsmore Island.
 Also used as farmland, it was absorbed by Dinsmore Island by channel infilling and thence into Sea Island.